-Liability of Accountants for being “Wilfully Blind” to Underpayment of Wages by their Client.
+Liability of Accountants for being “Wilfully Blind” to Underpayment of Wages by their Client

 The Federal Circuit Court has held an accountancy firm that processed payroll information for a restaurant accessorily liable for the underpayment of restaurant staff.

-In a judgment delivered on 28 April 2017 in the case of Fair Work Ombudsman v Blue Impression Pty Ltd & Ors FCCA 810, an accounting firm has been found accessorily liable for their client’s underpayment of its staff.
+In a judgement delivered on 28 April 2017 in the case of Fair Work Ombudsman v Blue Impression Pty Ltd & Ors FCCA 810, an accounting firm has been found accessorily liable for their client’s underpayment of its staff.

 Blue Impression Pty Ltd operated two Japanese fast food restaurant outlets in Melbourne.
 Mr Jian Hong Zheng was a casual employee of Blue Impression and a Taiwanese national on a subclass 417 working holiday visa.
 Mr Zheng requested assistance from the Fair Work Ombudsman (‘FWO’) regarding issues with his pay.